 For a single-day island-hopping excursion, you can catch the ferry from Lanzarote to Fuerteventura.
 Lanzarote is a beautiful island, great for relaxing holidays and endless exploration.

-Before you hop on the ferry to Fuerteventura, make sure you visit the national park of Timanfaya with the impressive lunar-like hills and swim at one of the magical beaches, such as Papagayo.
+Before you hop on the ferry to Fuerteventura, make sure you visit the national park of Timanfaya with its impressive lunar-like hills and swim at one of the magical beaches in the south, such as Papagayo.

 Breath-taking volcano at the Timanfaya National Park in Lanzarote

 We recommend you start your island-hopping trip around 08:30 to make the most of it!
 Once you arrive at the port of Corralejo, you will find yourself on a beautiful beach, where you can have your first quick swim.
 From the port, you can be in the Corralejo Natural Park in 10 minutes by car.
-Walk among impressive sand dunes and admire the ocean view.
+Walk among impressive sand dunes and admire the view of the ocean.

 After a few relaxing moments, you can start driving to the southernmost part of the island.
 Pass by impressive landscapes, until you reach the Natural Park of Jandía, where you can hike among green hills, rocky beaches and sand dunes.

 Make your way inland and try delicious papas arrugadas and majorero cheese at the village of Antigua.
-Explore the island’s towns and villages such as La Oliva and Lajares, as you drive further north to the famous Popcorn Beach, where you can take amazing photos with the popcorn-like rhodoliths.
-This would be your final stop before getting back to the port of Corralejo to catch the last ferry at 20:00.
+Explore the island’s towns and villages such as La Oliva and Lajares, before driving further north to the famous Popcorn Beach, where you can take amazing photos with the popcorn-like rhodoliths.
+This would be your final stop before getting back to the port of Corralejo to catch the last ferry at 20:30.

-Tip: if you prefer to stay on the northern part of the island, you can catch a ferry from Corralejo to the islet of Lobos, a destination of great natural beauty, just 15 minutes from Fuerteventura.
+Tip: if you prefer to stay on the northern part of the island, you can catch a boat from Corralejo to the islet of Lobos, a destination of great natural beauty, just 15 minutes away from Fuerteventura.